l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 - Generative AI is marketed with dishonest, exaggerated claims.
 - It's often pushed with the goals of wage suppression, de-skilling, and lay-offs.
+- Use of Generative AI outputs without taking will likely lead to model collapse.
 - Generative AI is used as what can only be described a massive denial-of-service attack against our collective minds.